Claire Trevett: Pickle for National as emissions plan reaches farm gates

 Read More

 It has pointed to its own willingness to compromise: rejecting Green co-leader and Climate Change Minister James Shaw's push for a cap and trade scheme for methane in favour of the farmers' preference of farm-level emissions pricing, with no emissions cap and revenue funding research, technology and "incentives" for farmers.
-One difference is that ministers will set the levies, based on what is needed to meet emissions targets.
-Farmers had wanted to do that.
+The key difference is that ministers will set the levies, based on what is needed to meet emissions targets.

+Farmers had wanted more say over those levies - the projected revenue drops will only reinforce that.

 It has not adopted everything farmers wanted, but nor has it ignored them.